WILLE-DAC/wip/V Imperium by-laws.md

 As stipulated before:

-I. Shareholders dissolve the manegerial team and call for new elections with different actors.
+I. Shareholders may dissolve the manegerial team and call for new elections with different actors.

 II.
-Managerial team can veto proposals made by the shareholders.
+Manegerial team can veto proposals made by the shareholders.

 <p align="center">
 <b>( article 5 )</b><br>